nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: October 6, 2024
+- Started the course "Learn CSS Colors a Set of Colored Markers" as part of the Responsive Web Design

 ### Day 8: October 5, 2024
--- Completed FreeCodeCamp Course - Learn Basic CSS by Building a Cafe Menu (91/91 steps)
+- Completed FreeCodeCamp Course - Learn Basic CSS by Building a Cafe Menu (91/91 steps)

 ### Day 8: October 4, 2024
--- Unable to do any coding today :(
+- Unable to do any coding today :(

 ### Day 7: October 3, 2024
 - Worked on Coursera AWS Specialization course - Completed Lab #1